MastodonC/kixi.hecuba/README.md

 We are using Vagrant to manage dev environments.

+The goal of the Vagrant setup is to provide, in a simple 'black box' that just works™, all the services that you need to run hecuba.

+You shouldn't need to login to the vagrant box at all, everything is forwarded outside the box.

+You will still run your hecuba instance local to your machine (not in the vagrant box).

 + Install VirtualBox v4.3.28 (correct as of 10th June 2015) from [here](https://www.virtualbox.org/wiki/Downloads) or preferably via your OS's package manager.
 + Install Vagrant v.
 1.7.2 (correct as of 10th June 2015) from [here](http://www.vagrantup.com/) or preferably via your OS's package manager.
 + install the vbguest plugin so Virtual Box guest additions will updated